-- Ensure that all learners are taught about safeguarding, including online safety e.g. Monthly safeguarding email circulation of topical issues/main events in that month which is used to provide delivery staff content to embed into learning. - All learners receive a safeguarding induction on their session of learning. - All learners will cover relevant issues throughout their programme of learning and enrichment opportunities. - Working with learners to equip them with the knowledge needed to safeguard themselves and each other, including risks posed by peer on peer abuse.
-This includes activities within their programme that promote Safeguarding concerns and issues; - Make learners aware of Safeguarding support available on a continual and proactive basis through tutorials, events and promotional material; - Consult with learners regarding issues relating to health and safety; - Implement procedures for identifying and assessing the risk posed by any incoming learners who may pose a threat to others; - Use various methods of learner engagement to regularly monitor learner perception of their safety; - Consult learners to identify the issues that they face; - Protect learners from radicalisation and forms of extremism leading to terrorism by: - Being vigilant for the signs of radicalisation and have the confidence to report their concerns - Encouraging free and open debate, but challenging extreme views and promoting the belief equality of opportunity and the celebration of diversity; - Forbidding the use of premises by extreme groups and preventing the distribution of extreme literature. - Appointing a Designated Safeguarding Officer (DSL), and a lead board member for safeguarding - Adopting child protection and safeguarding best practice through our policies, procedures and code of conduct for staff and volunteers - Having a zero-tolerance approach to peer on peer abuse for all learners and staff members within DBC Training
+- Ensure that all learners are taught about safeguarding, including online safety e.g. regular safeguarding email circulation of topical issues/main events in that month which is used to provide delivery staff content to embed into learning; - All learners receive a safeguarding induction on their session of learning. - All learners will cover relevant issues throughout their programme of learning and enrichment opportunities. - Working with learners to equip them with the knowledge needed to safeguard themselves and each other, including risks posed by child on child (Learner on Learner).and harmful sexual behaviours This includes activities within their programme that promote safeguarding concerns and issues; - Make learners aware of Safeguarding support available on a continual and proactive basis through tutorials, events and promotional material; - Consult with learners regarding issues relating to health and safety; - Implement procedures for identifying and assessing the risk posed by any incoming learners who may pose a threat to others; - Use various methods of learner engagement to regularly monitor learner perception of their safety; - Consult learners to identify the issues that they face; - Protect learners from radicalisation and exploitation and forms of extremism leading to terrorism by: - Being vigilant for the signs of radicalisation and have the confidence to report their concerns - Encouraging free and open debate, but challenging extreme views and promoting the belief equality of opportunity and the celebration of diversity; - Forbidding the use of premises by extreme groups and preventing the distribution of extreme literature. - Having a Designated Safeguarding Lead (DSL), and lead Board member for safeguarding as well as having a Safeguarding & Prevent Manager who is our Deputy Designated Safeguarding Lead (DDSL); - Adopting child protection and safeguarding best practice through our policies, procedures and code of conduct for staff and volunteers; - Having a zero-tolerance approach to Child on Child/Learner on Learner abuse and Harmful Sexual Behaviours for all learners and staff members within DBC Training; - Developing and implementing an effective online E-Safety policy and related procedures; - Obtaining Cyber Essentials Plus accreditation to support online/E-Safety; - Embedding appropriate and effective online monitoring and filtering systems and procedures across our staff and learner IT systems;

-- Developing and implementing an effective online E-Safety policy and related procedures - Obtaining Cyber Essentials Plus accreditation to support online/E-Safety - Embedding appropriate and effective monitoring and filtering systems and procedures - Providing effective management for staff and volunteers through supervision, support, training and quality assurance measures - Recruiting staff safely, ensuring all necessary checks are made - Recording and storing information professionally and securely - Sharing information about safeguarding and good practice with children, their families, staff and volunteers via leaflets, posters, group work and one-to one discussion - Using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, vulnerable adults, parents, families and carers appropriately - Using our procedures to manage any allegations/concerns against staff and volunteers appropriately - Creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise - Ensuring that we have effective complaints and whistleblowing measures in place - Ensuring that we provide a safe physical environment for our children, young people, vulnerable adults, staff and volunteers, by applying health and safety measures in accordance with the law and regulatory guidance.
+- Providing effective management for staff and volunteers through supervision, support, training and quality assurance measures; - Recruiting all staff and volunteers in accordance with our safer recruitment procedures, ensuring all necessary checks are made; - Recording and storing information professionally and securely; - Sharing information about safeguarding and good practice with children, their families, staff and volunteers via leaflets, posters, group work and one-to one discussion; - Using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, vulnerable adults, parents, families and carers appropriately: - Using our procedures to manage any allegations/concerns against staff and volunteers appropriately; - Creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise; - Ensuring that we have effective complaints and whistleblowing measures in place - Ensuring that we provide a safe physical environment for our children, young people, vulnerable adults, staff and volunteers, by applying health and safety measures in accordance with the law and regulatory guidance.

-In relation to learners absent or missing from education we:
+In relation to learners who are unexplainably and or/ persistently absent from education we: